 To address the complementarity and synergies with other forms of support it has to be pointed out that the selection of priorities and specific objectives for the Alpine Space programme 2021-2027 is based on the summary of main joint challenges in this chapter, the lessons learnt from past experience as well as on a sound needs analysis.
 The selected specific objectives therefore address the derived needs as best as possible for the Alpine region in all its diversity for the next seven years.
+In addition, exchanges took place with programmes that overlap geographically with the ASP (e.g. via Interact, personal overlaps in the programming-TF, exchanges between programme authorities, public consultations - see chapter 4).

-The complementarity to other forms of support as e.g. ESI-funds mainstream programmes, cross-border programmes or other funding schemes (e.g. CAP, Horizon Europe) is expressed through the tailor-made selection and design of the programme; the synergies through the connection to overarching strategies like the European Green Deal as well as to the framework given by the EC regulations.
+The complementarity to other forms of support as e.g. ESI-funds mainstream programmes, cross-border programmes or other funding schemes (e.g. CAP, Horizon Europe and the like) is expressed through the tailor-made selection and design of the programme; the synergies through the connection to overarching strategies like the European Green Deal as well as to the framework given by the EC regulations.